 Misuse of the ID card may result in discipline or administrative action.

 No person shall attend any class unless he or she is a fully registered student enrolled in the course or meets the criteria for auditors.
 Auditors are not permitted in courses that involve direct participation such as language or laboratory science courses, field work, art courses with studio work, or other types of individualized instruction (i.e., labs, seminars, case study, language, and activity courses are not permitted).
 Auditors are expected to be observers rather than active participants in the courses they attend, unless the instructors request attendance on a different basis.
 Stanford does not confer credit for auditing, nor is a permanent record kept of courses audited.
 Students who have been suspended are not permitted to audit.

 Auditors may not join classes for the first time after the University's final study list deadline.
 Auditors are not eligible for other University services or privileges including housing, health insurance (Cardinal Care), Vaden clinical services, and the University health plan.
 The University Registrar reviews for approval any other services or privileges that may be sought.

 The Auditor status is available to Stanford faculty or staff members for no fee.
 Otherwise, the Permit to Attend fee is assessed.
 The Application for Auditor or Permit to Attend (PTA) Status is required.
 In all cases of auditing, the instructor, department administrator, and the Office of the University Registrar's prior approvals are required.
-Further information is available from the Office of the University Registrar or the Student Services Center.
+Further information is available from the Student Services Center.